15 Best WordPress Table Plugins Tested & Compared for 2026

 Key Features

-• Spreadsheet-like editor with formula and conditional formatting support
+• Formula columns and conditional formatting

 What We Like Most

-• 29+ pre-designed templates for faster setup
+• 29 pre-designed templates for faster table setup

 • WooCommerce integration for dynamic product tables